top of page

 Contractors

 Visit BayREN to find participating contractors that are specially trained to provide the highest quality service and installation for qualified home energy improvements.
-Participating BayREN contractors will also assist you through the rebate process to make sure you get the best price on your projects.

 Permitting